 Test your site thoroughly.
-Your develop should do this for you but they aren’t always thorough.
+Your developer should do this for you but they aren’t always thorough.
 Check as many pages as you can.
-Login in (if your site has the functionality) then log out, test your forms - especially your contact form.
+Login (if your site has the functionality) then log out, test your forms - especially your contact form.
 Look for any errors in your browser.

 Here’s a few common issues and how to avoid them: